Graf von Faber-Castell

-Graf von Faber-Castell is a brand of fine writing instruments from the German stationery manufacturer Faber-Castell.
+Graf von Faber-Castell is a brand of writing implements from the German stationery manufacturer Faber-Castell.
 It includes a line of pencils, mechanical pencils, fountain pens, and rollerball pens.

-Currently, the Graf von Faber-Castell line includes high end writing instruments made with luxury materials such as ebony, resin, and ivory.
+The Graf von Faber-Castell line includes high end writing instruments made with luxury materials such as ebony and precious resin.

+The Graf von Faber-Castell brand was launched in 1993 by Count Anton-Wolfgang von Faber-Castell, the eighth-generation heir to the Faber-Castell family.

+Products

 Pencils

-Graf von Faber-Castell sells the "Perfect Pencil", a sort of pencil extender with an integrated sharper.
+Graf von Faber-Castell sells the "Perfect Pencil", a sort of pencil extender with an integrated sharpener.
 The end of the pencil houses an eraser, and has a metal cap.
 Placing the pencil with the point in the extender makes it possible to then use the extender's clip on a pocket, without worrying about the pencil marking clothes or making holes.
 There are several versions of the Perfect Pencil, in plastic, platinum-plated metal, and sterling silver.

-Graf von Faber-Castell sells 0.7mm twist action mechanical pencils.
-The barrel of the mechanical pencils are encased with precious woods or resins.
+Mechanical pencils

+Graf von Faber-Castell produces a range of premium mechanical pencils designed to complement their fountain, ballpoint pens, and rollerball pens.
+The classic line features 0.7mm twist action mechanical pencils with barrels encased in precious woods such as ebony, pernambuco, grenadilla and macassar or in high-quality resins matching their pen counterparts.
+Each mechanical pencil features the brand's distinctive fluted design and high-quality metal accents.